Search

 Lifting A Subaru For Offroading Is One Of The Best Things I've Done

 After driving lifted Subarus for about 10 years, I’ve really grown to appreciate their versatility and capability.
-Not only are they easy to drive, comfortable, and reliable, but they can keep up with 4×4’s on mild offroad trails.
+Not only are Subarus easy to drive, comfortable, and reliable, but they can keep up with 4×4’s on mild offroad trails when modified correctly.

 Improved Approach and Departure Angles